 Full transit details: Seoul to Sokcho Guide.

-Day 1: Seoraksan National Park
+Day 1: Mt.
+Seorak National Park

 Morning: Sinheungsa Temple and Ulsanbawi Rock